 - Read with them.
 Kids that aren’t keen on solitude may take to reading if you turn it into a group activity.
-You can start, as many parents do, by reading to your kids at night before they go to bed.
+As many parents do, you can start by reading to your kids at night before they go to bed.
 This not only serves as a great way to bond with kids and wind them down for bedtime, but it helps them to view reading as an enjoyable activity.
-Over time, you can trade-off so that you’re reading to each other, improving their skills and showing them that reading can transport them to another world.
+Over time, you can trade-off so that you’re reading to each other, improving their skills, and showing them that reading can transport them to another world.
 But you might also set up family reading time.
 Instead of watching TV after dinner to relax, select books that the whole family can enjoy and take turns reading aloud.

 - Play to their interests.
-Every child is going to be interested in different things, and if you want your kids to enjoy reading it’s a good idea to figure out what they like.
-When you know what sparks the interest of each child you can bring home books that cater to their individual preferences.
+Every child will be interested in different things, and if you want your kids to enjoy reading, it’s a good idea to figure out what they like.
+When you know what sparks the interest of each child, you can bring home books that cater to their individual preferences.
 Even if it turns out they prefer nature magazines like National Geographic Kids to actual books, you can make sure they have something compelling on hand when you send them off to read for a while.

 - Try all kinds of books.
 Whether you head to the local library or the bookmobile once a week or you go online to compare used textbooks at www.slugbooks.com, a variety of options may be just what the doctor ordered when it comes to getting your kids to crack a book.
 Some children will enjoy fantasy, adventure, and science fiction.
 Others will prefer non-fiction fare, like books about animals, space, or how machinery works, for example.
-It’s not always easy for parents to keep track of their kids’ preferences where reading is concerned.
-But with a wealth of options available you can encourage your kids to read whatever appeals to them.
+It’s not always easy for parents to keep track of their kids’ reading preferences.
+But with a wealth of options available, you can encourage your kids to read whatever appeals to them.